NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/delivery-times.md

 NHS Notify can send NHS App messages to recipients with the NHS App at any time.

-## If a recipient has push notifications turned on
+### If a recipient has push notifications turned on

 They will receive a push notification between 6am and 10pm.
-If you send a message outside of these hours, the notification will be sent from 6am.
+If you send a message outside of these hours, the notification will be sent from 6am the following day.

-## If a recipient has push notifications turned off
+### If a recipient has push notifications turned off

 They will receive a text message instead, which tells them they have a new message in the NHS App.

 {% include components/inset-text.html
   text="This feature is currently available to eligible national programmes.
-We'll make it available to more organisations later in 2026." classes='nhsuk-u-margin-top-2'
+It will be available to more organisations later in 2026." classes='nhsuk-u-margin-top-2'
 %}